IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLQueryNode(String alias)` - Creates a new instance of the GraphQLQueryNode with the provided alias.

-`GraphQLQueryNode(GraphQLFieldNode node)` - Creates a new instance of the GraphQLQueryNode with the provided child node.
+`GraphQLQueryNode(GraphQLField node)` - Creates a new instance of the GraphQLQueryNode with the provided child node.

-`GraphQLQueryNode(List<GraphQLFieldNode> nodes)` - Creates a new instance of the GraphQLQueryNode with the provided child nodes.
+`GraphQLQueryNode(List<GraphQLField> nodes)` - Creates a new instance of the GraphQLQueryNode with the provided child nodes.

 `GraphQLQueryNode(List<String> fields)` - Creates a new instance of the GraphQLQueryNode with the provided fields.

-`GraphQLQueryNode(String alias, List<GraphQLFieldNode> nodes)` - Creates a new instance of the GraphQLQueryNode with the provided alias and child nodes.
+`GraphQLQueryNode(String alias, List<GraphQLField> nodes)` - Creates a new instance of the GraphQLQueryNode with the provided alias and child nodes.

 `GraphQLQueryNode(String alias, List<String> fields)` - Creates a new instance of the GraphQLQueryNode with the provided alias and fields.